 Once you make a decision the universe conspires to make it happen.Ralph Waldo Emerson

 A few other points no one ever told me about:

 - Go to events with the intent to learn not to push an agenda

 - Don’t sell but find a memorable way to stand out

 - Get to know people as humans not machines

 - Check-in often

-I find making a decision is often harder than meeting the right people.
-The key is to build conviction first, the people often follow.
+The key is to build conviction first, the people will follow.